-These beauties are egg free, dairy free, lectin free and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.
-I’ve made many brownies in the past, but never without eggs, or sweet potato so I decided to give it a try.
+These beauties are egg-free, dairy-free, lectin-free and basically made with just three main wholesome ingredients: avocado, hazelnuts, cacao.
+I’ve made many brownies in the past, but never without eggs, or sweet potato.
+So I decided to give it a try.
 It worked like a charm and these keto avocado brownies made with coarse hazelnut flour are absolutely delicious.